Tangentiality

 11:05 Johanne Gormsen Schmidt (Postdoc, University of Copenhagen, University of Southern Denmark, Nordic Studies) Passing Wolfs in Contemporary Nordic Literature

-11:45 Martina Leeker & Konstanze Schütze (Professor Leuphana University Lüneburg, Center for Digital Cultures and University of Cologne, Department of Art and Music & professor for Aesthetic Education and Art Mediation at University of Education Karlsruhe) Care Lab Cologne.
+11:45 Martina Leeker & Konstanze Schütze (Professor University of Cologne for Aesthetic Education and Art, Department of Art and Music & professor for Aesthetic Education and Art Mediation at University of Education Karlsruhe) Care Lab Cologne.
 Radical Thoughts on Performing Care, or the Tangential Condition of Care

 12:25 Lunch Break